 When you invest in depository receipts of the Oikocredit International Share Foundation (OISF), you acquire a redeemable impact investment product, which has historically delivered a gross dividend of between 1%-2% each year, every year* while creating a positive social and environmental impact. *Taken from Annual Reports & Accounts.

-To raise investment capital for our work the Oikocredit cooperative issues shares to its members.
-In turn, one of these members, the Oikocredit International Share Foundation (OISF), provides an investment opportunity for non-members by issuing depository receipts for Oikocredit shares.
+To raise investment capital for our work the Oikocredit co-operative issues shares to its members.
+In turn, one of these members - the Oikocredit International Share Foundation (OISF) - provides an investment opportunity for non-members (the general public) by issuing depository receipts for Oikocredit shares.

-Although depository receipts have similar characteristics to ordinary shares, they do not come with voting rights.
-This helps to protect the social mission of Oikocredit and ensure that a sustainable balance between financial and social returns is achieved.
+Depository receipts have similar characteristics to ordinary shares, with dividends which can be taken, reinvested or donated (see below).
+Unlike ordinary shares, depository receipts do not come with voting rights and are non transferable.
+This helps to protect the social mission of Oikocredit and ensures that a sustainable balance between financial and social returns is achieved.

 These depository receipts are the investment product you buy when you invest in the Oikocredit International Share Foundation (OISF).
-They are classified as a non-readily realisable security, which is any investment which is not in a government or publicly issued security.
-Neither is it in a security which is admitted to official listing on, or regularly traded on (or under the rules of) a recognised investment exchange, e.g. the Social Stock Exchange, the London Stock Exchange.
+They are classified as a non-readily realisable security by the Financial Conduct Authority (FCA), which is any investment which is not in a government or publicly issued security.
+Neither is it in a security which is admitted to official listing on, or regularly traded on (or under the rules of) a recognised investment exchange, e.g. the Social Stock Exchange, AIM, the London Stock Exchange.

-You can choose to receive your dividend direct to your bank account, reinvest it, or donate it to the Oikocredit Support Association for Oikocredit's additional technical capacity-building activities with its partners in low-income and developing countries.
-This capacity-building fund supports building the skills of our partners whilst helping to reduce the investment portfolio risk.
+You can choose to receive your dividend direct to your bank account, reinvest it in your depository receipts, or donate it to the Oikocredit Support Association for Oikocredit's additional technical capacity-building activities.
+This capacity-building fund is used to build the skills of our partners (and low income communities) in developing countries, while helping to reduce the investment portfolio risk.